|Guide||♦||12 Triplogs||Active Topic|

-From Mesa I took the Beeline Hwy 87 to Payson.
+From Mesa, I took the Beeline Hwy 87 to Payson.
 I proceeded north past Payson and turned right on to Houston Mesa Road (NF-199).
-From there I drove to the Whispering Pine hamlet.
+From there, I drove to the Whispering Pine hamlet.
 I parked off Houston Mesa across from where Scott Drive intersects with it.
 My map shows it to be at the mouth of Bear Canyon.
-It appears the Forest Service is repairing and/or improving the road up Bear Canyon because the road was coned off indicating no vehicle access and it was obviously graded recently.
+It appears the Forest Service is repairing or improving the road up Bear Canyon because the road was coned off, indicating no vehicle access, and it was graded recently.

-This hike is nearly flat with a couple if step sections that will get your heart rate up.
-The steepest is the section just after passing through the gate and heading up the hill on the ATV road.
-At this point I was still in ponderosa pine but as I progressed the pine thinned out and juniper became the norm.
+This hike is nearly flat with a couple of steep sections that will get your heart rate up.
+The most vertical is the section just after passing through the gate and heading up the hill on the ATV road.
+At this point, I was still in ponderosa pine, but as I progressed, the pine thinned out, and juniper became the norm.
 And then, surprise!
 The last third of the hike is a barren wasteland of charred sticks from a forest fire.
-I left the fence line for the last 0.3 miles and traveled off trail to the summit.
+I left the fence line for the last 0.3 miles and traveled off-trail to the summit.

-This hike has a lot of exposure and I would not recommend doing it in mid-summer.
-But in my opinion it was an easy hike.
+This hike has a lot of exposure.
+I would not recommend doing it in mid-summer.
+But in my opinion, it was an easy hike.
 It is 2.7 miles each way.
-I arrived at the top in 1 hour and 30 minutes and it only took me 50 minutes to go down from the high point to my car.
+I arrived at the top in 1 hour and 30 minutes, and it only took me 50 minutes to go down from the high point to my car.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.